WIPL Team Bid: BCCI set for another 4000 cr windfall

 “Expect a few bids in the range of Rs 500 crore upwards.
 Rs 800 crore plus could be a bit ambitious but BCCI won’t complain,” he added.

-More than 30 odd companies have bought the bid documents worth Rs 5 lakh including all 10 men’s IPL teams.
-Well-known corporate houses such as Adani group, Torrent group, Haldiram’s Prabhuji, Capri Global, Kotak, and Aditya Birla Group have also shown interest in buying a team.
+More than 30 odd companies have bought the bid documents worth Rs 5 lakh including all the 10 men’s IPL team.
+Well-known corporate houses such as Adani group, Torrent group, Haldiram’s Prabhuji, Capri Global, Kotak and Aditya Birla Group have also shown interest in buying a team.

 Some of these companies were unsuccessful when BCCI invited bids for two new men’s teams in 2021.

-Among the traditional IPL teams, Mumbai Indians, Rajasthan Royals, Delhi Capitals, KKR could seriously contemplate adding to the bouquet of their already existing men’s teams across the globe.
+Among the traditional IPL teams, Mumbai Indians, Rajasthan Royals, Delhi Capitals, KKR could seriously contemplate to add to the bouquet of their already existing men’s teams across the globe.

 According to market insiders, there are two principles on which these bids are placed by the business houses.

-The first one is “Return on Investment” (ROI), which is the core principle of any business.
+First one is “Return on Investment” (ROI), which is the core principal of any business.
 It is profit on what an entity spends.

-The second one isn’t a business principle as such but in the business community, they call it “Return of Ego”.
+The second one isn’t a business principle as such but in business community they call it “Return of Ego”.

 This is something where some of the biggest business names are ready to shell out any amount if they have their eyes on buying a particular property.
 Even if it takes five to seven years for touching breakeven point.